Prospective Graduate Students

 MES - The MES program begins each Fall semester (September).
-Please refer to the MES Application Deadlines page.
+Please refer to the MES pages for more information (Right hand menu).

 MSc and PhD - We are currently reviewing incoming applications and making offers.
 Students may start their MSc or PhD programs in Winter semester - January, Summer semester - May, OR Fall semester - September.